 I inadvertently made you a recipe with a detectable “game day” vibe this week.
-How crazy is that?!
-Mark and I went to our first ever NFL game with these lovely people when we were in Denver last year and the atmosphere kinda threw/took me.
-I’m usually pretty chill at any and all sporting events, partaking in more of the social drinking/deep fried snack-related aspects, but the tendency to veer from complete elation to total effing outrage was decidedly acute in that environment.
-But did I mention it was also awesome?
-Anyway, it was amazing to see the Broncos win when we were there and we’ll be steadily summoning up the good juju for the big win this Sunday, even if it means eating a quinoa burger that tastes like a dirty old tree branch.
+Mark and I went to our first ever NFL game when we were in Denver last year and the atmosphere surprised me.
+I’m usually pretty chill at any and all sporting events, partaking in more of the social drinking/deep fried snack-related aspects, but the tendency for fans to veer from complete elation to total outrage was acute in that environment.
+I got swept up in it haha.

-But obviously I won’t be doing that because I have these golden delicious little orbs of crunch to snack on.
 I’ve been working on this recipe since I developed a version for a magazine a while ago (which wasn’t vegan or gluten free).
-These are, admittedly, a shameless rip on my favourite onion rings of all time from a Toronto vegetarian restaurant (this one if you’re wondering).
-Their rings were very obviously fried and for that reason, very obviously delicious.
+These are a shameless rip on my favourite onion rings of all time from a Toronto vegetarian restaurant (this one if you’re wondering).
+Their rings were very obviously fried and for that reason, very delicious.
 I knew I could make some baked magic happen without any major sacrifice.

 To start, I went classic on the battering steps: a toss in flour, a swipe through a wet mixture, and then a final coating in some crumbs and other tasty bits.
 I used a GF all purpose flour for that first step.
-Generally eggs are employed as the glue for crumb coatings on nuggets, onion rings etc. But heavy life truth?
-You can make any coating stick to any food with a little unsweetened almond milk, a fat pinch of salt and some flour.
-I whisked some dijon into mine for extra flavour, but you could use herbs, chili sauce, lemon zest, whatever you like.
+Generally eggs are employed as the glue for crumb coatings on nuggets, onion rings etc, but you can make any coating stick to any food with a little unsweetened almond milk, a pinch of salt and some flour.
+I whisked some dijon into mine for extra flavour, but you could use herbs, hot sauce, lemon zest, whatever you like.
 The puffed quinoa makes for really light and beautiful bits of airy crunch along the outside.
-I mix the puffs with heavily ground up GF crackers (Mary’s Gone Crackers are my fave), lots of Old Bay seasoning, some little sesames and lots of pepper.
-You could use smoked paprika, za’atar, curry powder… lots of options.
+I mix the puffs with heavily ground up GF crackers (Mary’s Crackers are my fave), lots of Old Bay seasoning, sesame seeds, and lots of pepper.

 I’m not saying these are exactly like deep fried rings, but they are crunchy and golden and salty, which basically covers all of my pleasure points.
 They don’t really have that moist slick-of-oil-upon-biting thing, so a tasty sauce to smooth things over is somewhat necessary.
 And also, I love sauce in most applications of most food.
-Since I was already in deep with mustard and celery salt flavours, horseradish stirred into a creamy mayonnaise kinda scene seemed natural.
-I point out a few methods of achieving this in the notes–veering from simple to only slightly complex.
+Since I was already in deep with mustard and celery salt flavours, horseradish stirred into a creamy mayonnaise seemed natural.
+I point out a few methods of achieving this in the recipe notes.

 QUINOA ONION RINGS WITH CREAMY HORSERADISH DIP